zephyrproject-rtos/windows-curses/README.md

     of the compiler required by the version of Python that you want to build a wheel for.

+    For Python 2.7, the Developer Prompt is called `Visual C++ 2008 32/64-bit` command prompt.

     Use the 32-bit version (`x86 Native Tools Command Prompt for VS 2017`) to build wheels for 32-bit Python versions, and the 64-bit version (e.g.
     `x64 Native Tools Command Prompt for VS 2017`) to build wheels for 64-bit Python versions.